-Some people cure the condition with tough love, depositing the declining plants on the compost pile or in the trash and speeding to the nearest garden center for a few fresh-faced African violets or moth orchids.
+Some people cure the condition with tough love, depositing the declining plants on the compost pile or in the trash, and speeding to the nearest garden center for a few fresh-faced African violets or moth orchids.
 Then there are those die-hards who consider it a moral failing to discard a desiccated poinsettia.
 They devote themselves to the fading botanical belles, taking all the pains necessary to ensure eventual rebloom.

 If you are one of those two types, you already know what to do, but what if you are a fence-sitter, unable to decide if your flowerless Christmas cactus is worth lifting a weakened, post-holiday finger?
 The cure for your case of Holiday Houseplant Hangover depends on the type of plant and your level of commitment.
 Before making your decision, weigh the options below.

 Is a poinsettia plant (Euphorbia pulcherrima) that you bought at a big-box store for $4.50 really worth many months of aftercare?
-If it is, it’s possible to keep it going.
+If you think it is, it’s possible to keep it going.
 After the blooms fade, move it to a uniformly brightly lit spot, where the temperature hovers between 60 and 70 degrees Fahrenheit.
 Water thoroughly when the top of the soil feels dry, but don’t let water pool in the plant saucer.
 Apply a soluble houseplant fertilizer once a month, according to manufacturers’ directions.

-Lop the old flowering stems back to about four inches in early March, making sure a few leaves remain on each stem.
+Lop the old flowering stems back to about 4-6 inches in early March, making sure a few leaves remain on each stem.
 This is also a good time to repot, if necessary, using a high-quality potting soil mixture, like Fafard® Ultra Potting Mix.

-To get it to bloom, keep the plant in total darkness from five pm to eight am every day, before returning it to its lighted position.
+To get it to bloom, keep the plant in total darkness from 5:00 pm to 8:00 am every day, before returning it to its lighted position.
+You can either cover it with an opaque black cloth or place it in a dark room.
 Reduce water and fertilizer applications during this time.
-Continue this routine for about 13 weeks, by which time you should see the festive colored bracts we all associate with the holidays.
+Continue this routine from October 1st to December 1st, by which time you should see the festive colored bracts we all associate with the holidays.
 The plant should be ready for its second turn in the spotlight.

-Like poinsettias, amaryllis appreciate a summer vacation outdoors, but are happiest in a sunny location.
-Bring inside at Labor Day.
-If well cared-for and allowed to remain evergreen, the plant will eventually rebloom in its own time.
+Like poinsettias, amaryllis appreciates a summer vacation outdoors but are happiest in a sunny location.
+Bring them inside at Labor Day.
+If well cared for and allowed to remain evergreen, the plant will eventually rebloom in its own time.
 To control the timing, stop watering and let the plant languish in the dark for eight to 12 weeks, returning it to a brightly lit place when new growth appears.
 Resume watering and fertilizing.